Lemon Drop Cookies

 - 1/4 teaspoon salt

 - In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the egg, cream and peel.
+Beat in the egg, cream and zest.
 Combine the flour, lemon drops, baking powder and salt; gradually add to the creamed mixture and mix well.

 - Drop by rounded teaspoonfuls 3 in. apart onto greased baking sheets.
 Bake at 350° for 8-10 minutes or until edges are lightly browned.
 Cool for 2 minutes before removing to wire racks.
-Yield: about 3-1/2 dozen.

 Loved this recipe.
 Delicious tart lemony taste.
 Definitely use parchment paper - cookies came out perfectly!